Supplements Are Going to the Dogs

 An integrative vet helps suss out what’s beneficial versus what’s bogus.

-From Instagram infographics to CBD-everything to beauty brands cooked up in somebody’s L.A. backyard, the simple concept of “self care” has ballooned into an industry with an ever-expanding array of options.
+From Instagram infographics to beauty brands cooked up in somebody’s L.A. backyard, the simple concept of “self care” has ballooned into an industry with an ever-expanding array of options.
 Supplements are one of the fastest growing categories — three quarters of Americans are taking a supplement of some sort, according to the Council for Responsible Nutrition.
 And yes, you guessed it, the people who love them are ready to hook their pets up with a little something extra, too.

 “Pet supplement companies are taking good ingredients for problems shared in humans and animals and going to market with them — it’s a huge market!” says Rob Silver, DVM, MS, who works as an integrative vet and consultant to the animal nutraceutical industry.
 Just like the supplement industry for humans, determining what’s legit and what’s not can be a fraught, time-consuming exercise.
 That said, if you’re willing to invest a little time, and know that your pet has an ailment that could potentially benefit from a dog vitamin or supplement, it’s worth digging into.
 Don’t worry — we did most of the work for you.